RusakovLab/BrainCell/README.md

 To ensure a smooth experience with BrainCell, please make sure your system meets the following requirements:

-1. **PYTHON** (version 3.2 or later) - [Python Downloads](https://www.python.org/downloads/)
+1. **NEURON** (version 7.2 or later) - [NEURON Downloads](https://neuron.yale.edu/neuron/download)
-2. **NEURON** (version 7.2 or later) - [NEURON Downloads](https://neuron.yale.edu/neuron/download)
+2. **ANACONDA** (version 3.2 or later) - [ANACONDA Downloads](https://www.anaconda.com/download)
-3. Installed Neuron on Windows.
+3. Installed Neuron then ANACONDA (last version)on Windows.

 ### Preparing BRAINCELL System Files

 #### Step 1: Update File Properties for Windows 11 Users

-For Windows 11 users, ensure that any `*.exe` file in the NEURON directory, specifically located at `c:\nrn\bin\`, operates with administrative rights.
-However, for users with a version of Windows < 11, this step is not required.
+For Windows 11 users, ensure that any `*.exe` file in the NEURON directory, located at `c:\nrn\bin\`, operates with administrative rights.
+**UPDATE 13/11/2023**: The latest version of NEURON already operates with administrative rights.
+For users with a version of Windows < 11, this step is not required.
 To achieve this, follow the steps outlined below:
 - **Updating File Properties:** Navigate to the NEURON directory `c:\nrn\bin\` and locate the `*.exe` files.
 Adjust the properties of each `*.exe` with an administrative right.
  Here's a step-by-step guide to change administrative rights for a file in Windows 11: